vs-ude/fyr/README.md

 npm run build
 ```

-Running `npm build:parser` will only generate fresh JavaScript from the `parser.pegjs` parser definition.
+Running `npm run build:parser` will only generate fresh JavaScript from the `parser.pegjs` parser definition.

 ## Setup

-Install the `wabt` tools and make sure that `wast2wasm` is in your `PATH`.
+Install the `wabt` tools frim GitHub, build them, and make sure that `wat2wasm` is in your `PATH`.
 Now set the path to the fyr directory like this:

 ```
 export FYRPATH=/your/path/to/fyr
 ```

+Add the directory `FYRPATH/bin` to your path.

 ## Running the compiler

 ```
-fyrc examples/mandelbrot.fyr
+fyrc measurements/mandel_fyr/mandelbrot.fyr
 ```

 The output of the above command is `mandelbrot.wasm` in the same directory.